 BigBlueButton (BBB) is an open-source web conferencing system for online learning that enables you to engage your students and colleagues online.
 If you searching for a solution to handle remote teaching of students online, BBB provides real-time sharing of audio, video, slides, chat, and screen.
 Students are engaged through sharing of emoji icons, polling, and breakout rooms.
 If you would like to see the overview of the moderator and presenter capabilities in the BigBlueButton client, including the ability to do polling, kindly click on the link.
-In this guide, I will walk you through the installation of the BBB Server along with the client interface referred to as “Greenlight“.
+In this guide, I will walk you through installing and configuring of the BigBlueButton Server along with the client interface referred to as “Greenlight“.
 You may also be interested in the following open-source projects how to install Mattermost on Ubuntu and Debian, and how to install and configure Jitsi on Ubuntu.

 Greenlight makes your virtual classroom accessible from any browser and enforces the use of HTTPS to keep information secure.give It gives users the ability to create meetings, invite others to join the meeting, and manage recordings.